Hermann-web/blog/web-source/docs/blog/posts/a-roadmap-for-web-dev.md

 Towards the end, there's a quiz where you do a project using Node JS (a framework used to run javascript code) but I notice they've adopted a new, simpler format.
 [Link to the course](https://openclassrooms.com/fr/courses/5543061-ecrivez-du-javascript-pour-le-web/5577726-optimisez-votre-code)

-## The Challenge: Testing Time - Cloning a Web Presence
+## The Challenge: Testing Time - Cloning a Web Page

 ## Chapter 4: Python: Unsupervised ML Algorithms